wvwa25/SWE-3643-Fall2024-Project/README.md

 > Unit Test execution will require cloning this GitHub repository.

 ### Executing JUnit Tests with Maven Wrapper

+Unit tests were configured using Maven Surefire to run in isolation when using the Maven `test` command.

 1. After cloning the repo, open a command terminal in the project root directory
 2. Enter the following command into the terminal: `mvnw test`